ibm-cloud-docs/cis/owasp-rule-set-for-waf.md

 To manage OWASP thresholds, set the paranoia level in the **Package: OWASP ModSecurity Core Ruleset** section.
 Setting the paranoia level to `P1` disables the entire OWASP package, including all its rules.
 Determining the appropriate paranoia level depends on your business industry and operations.
 For instance, a P1 setting is appropriate for large file uploads.

-The activity log displays rule ID 981176 when a request is blocked by OWASP.
+The rule ID 981176 is displayed when a request is blocked by OWASP.
 Also, some OWASP rules listed in the activity log do not appear in the list of rules under Package: OWASP ModSecurity Core Ruleset because disabling those rules is not recommended.
 {: important}

+In sampled logs and security events, the rule associated with requests mitigated by the Cloudflare OWASP Core Ruleset is the last rule in this managed ruleset: `949110: Inbound Anomaly Score Exceeded`.
+In the CIS dashboard, users can see the scores of individual rules contributing to the final request threat score by expanding the **OWASP score contributions** subsection.
+Similiarly, a list of rule IDs can be seen in the `score_rules` field of the GraphQL API response.